 IS FINANCIAL AID AVAILABLE FOR THE MABS PROGRAM?

-Scholarships are available for the MABS program for students accepted and enrolled into an upcoming cohort.
-More information regarding how to apply, who qualifies, and types of scholarships available (need based, church partnership, etc.) is posted on the RTS NYC website each spring during enrollment season.
-Other things to keep in mind regarding financial aid:
+Need-based scholarships are available for the MABS program for students accepted and enrolled into an upcoming cohort.
+More information regarding how to apply and who qualifies, is available each spring during enrollment season.
+Additional things to keep in mind regarding financial aid:

 - RTS does not participate in the Federal student loan program.

 - We desire that students avoid building school loan debt.